Kithraya/Array-ForEach-Extension/README.md

 #### index

-The index that you're currently at in your collection. `foreach` allows you to jump to a specific index by returning custom values.
+The index that you're currently at in your collection. `foreach` allows you to jump to a specific index by returning certain values from your callback function.

 #### self